 Each year, additional days off may be designated by the university president.
 These days are referred to as “extra given days”.

-An employee shall be paid for a holiday or extra given day only if the employee worked or was on an approved paid leave (e.g., vacation or sick), including compensatory time off, on his/her regular scheduled work day prior to the holiday or extra given day.
+A full-time employee shall be paid for a holiday or extra given day only if the full-time employee worked or was on an approved paid leave (e.g., vacation or sick), including compensatory time off, on his/her regular scheduled work day prior to the holiday or extra given day.
 A .75 employee shall receive prorated pay.

-- Employees who are not regularly scheduled to work during the week in which a holiday or extra given day occurs (for example, nine or ten-month employees or employees on leave without pay) will not be paid for the holiday or extra given day.
+- Employees who are not regularly scheduled to work during the week in which a holiday or extra given day occurs (for example, nine or 10-month employees or employees on leave without pay) will not be paid for the holiday or extra given day.

 - Employees who are off work due to a work-related injury or illness (i.e., one for which the employee has filed a workers' compensation claim) will not be paid for the holiday.
 However, employees who are supplementing their workers' compensation payments (i.e., the temporary total disability [TTD] payments from the State of Missouri) by using their accrued vacation, sick leave, or compensatory time off will be paid for the holiday.